quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part113_25.2.2_Implemen.md

 :p How does the leapfrog method work in solving Burgers' equation?
 ??x
 The leapfrog method uses a two-level time stepping approach where data from the past and future time steps are alternated.
-For Burgers' equation \( u_t + uu_x = 0 \), it involves updating the solution at each grid point using information from previous and next time levels.
+For Burgers' equation $u_t + uu_x = 0$, it involves updating the solution at each grid point using information from previous and next time levels.

 ```java
 // Pseudocode for Leapfrog Method